vmware-tanzu-labs/educates-training-platform/docs/workshop-content/workshop-instructions.md

 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Proin justo.
 ```

+If using the ``hugo`` renderer, it provides as standard various shortcodes for embedding different custom HTML snippets, such as embedding videos or images.
+If you have a custom requirement of your own, you will need to provide your own shortcode by placing it in the ``workshop/layouts/shortcodes`` directory.

-In both cases it is recommended that the HTML consist of only a single HTML element.
+In all cases it is recommended that the HTML consist of only a single HTML element.
 If you have more than one, include them all in a ``div`` element.
 The latter is necessary if any of the HTML elements are marked as hidden and the embedded HTML will be a part of a collapsible section.
 If you don't ensure the hidden HTML element is placed under the single top level ``div`` element, the hidden HTML element will end up being made visible when the collapsible section is expanded.

 In addition to visual HTML elements, you can also include elements for embedded scripts or style sheets.

-If you have HTML markup which needs to be added to multiple pages, extract it out into a separate file and use the include file mechanism of the Liquid template engine.
+If using the ``classic`` render and have HTML markup which needs to be added to multiple pages, extract it out into a separate file and use the include file mechanism of the Liquid template engine.
 You can also use the partial render mechanism of Liquid as a macro mechanism for expanding HTML content with supplied values.

 (triggering-actions-from-javascript)=
 Triggering actions from Javascript